-- Searches of mobile phone or personal devices will be carried out in accordance with Searching, Screening and Confiscation' - Learners mobile phones or devices may be searched by a member of the leadership team, with the consent of the learner or a parent/ carer.
+- Staff may confiscate a learner's mobile phone or device if they believe it is being used to contravene the child protection and safeguarding or behaviour policy. - Searches of mobile phone or personal devices will be carried out in accordance with Searching, Screening and Confiscation' guidance. - Learners mobile phones or devices may be searched by a member of the leadership team, with the consent of the learner or a parent/ carer.
 Content may be deleted or requested to be deleted, if it contravenes our policies.
-In line with the DfE 'Searching, Screening and Confiscation' - Mobile phones and devices that have been confiscated will be released to parents/ carers at the end of the school day or week. - If there is suspicion that material on a learner's personal device or mobile phone may be illegal, or may provide evidence relating to a criminal offence, the device will be handed over to the police for further investigation.
+In line with the DfE 'Searching, Screening and Confiscation' guidance. - Mobile phones and devices that have been confiscated will be held in a secure place and released to parents/ carers at the end of the school day or week. - Appropriate sanctions and support will be implemented in accordance with our behaviour policy. - Concerns regarding policy breaches by learners will be shared with parents/carers as appropriate. - Where there is a concern that a child is at risk of harm, we will respond in line with our child protection and safeguarding policy - If there is suspicion that material on a learner's personal device or mobile phone may be illegal, or may provide evidence relating to a criminal offence, the device will be handed over to the police for further investigation.